aisizhang/academic-website/content/authors/admin/_index.md

 Aisi is now working in Tencent Inc, as a staffing manager for CSIG.
 Responsible for executive talent recruitment, including hiring consulting and people programs as well;
 Aisi is always ready to corporate with other depts,and provide professional HR support, business driven and customer focused.Demonstrated experience with cross-functional collaboration and influencing.

-Aisi worked in Baidu Inc about five years, familiar with the perfect social recruitment and school recruitment process, with rich recruitment experience, can quickly understand the business;(support up to 1500+ business person-time,include Search Group&UXC（User Experience Center）,14 depts,related to Software Engineers,Algorithm Engineers,Product Manager,Designers,Business Development,etc);
+Aisi worked in Baidu Inc about five years, familiar with the perfect social recruitment and school recruitment process, with rich recruitment experience, can quickly understand the business;
 She was experienced in training courses development as well, helping establish interview skills training system in Baidu Search.
 Strong self-drive, strong anti-pressure ability and learning ability, strong logical and communication skills,love challenges and embrace changes.

-In a conclusion,Aisi is experienced in recruiting for technology companies,experience in attracting candidates to exceed hiring targets,negotiating and influencing senior leaders on strategy to deliver on talent needs,client-service orientation.With effective interpersonal, teamwork and organizational skills.